TwinFeats/Escape-Room-v2-Master/README.md

 Players are in the role of MI6 operatives who have been given the task of figuring out how to use the contents of the case to destroy a Russian satellite nuclear weapon.

+<p><img src="http://twinfeats.com/tf/starfield/case1.jpg"/></p>

 <h2>Game Design</h2>
-The case contains six 3d printed panels:
+The case contains 6 3d printed puzzle boxes, six 3d printed game panels, and 8 3d printed cards for the card reader.
-<p><img src="http://twinfeats.com/tf/starfield/case1.jpg"/></p>
+Also included in the case are a pen and paper and a Samsung tablet with Google Translate installed.
+The panels are:
 <dl>
   <dt>Message Center</dt>
   <dl>This panel contains the game clock, speakers for audio messages, the 2x16 LCD screen for text messages, volumne and brightness
   controls, and a repeat last audio message button.</dl>

   <dt>Control Switch Panel</dt>
   <dl>Each panel other than the message center must be activated in order.
-The control switch panel itself is first used to power up the
+The control switch panel itself is first used to "power up" the
   system, and then the other primary game panels in turn.
 The switch positions for each panel are contained in the 3d printed puzzle boxes.</dl>

   <dt>Satellite Modem</dt>